 Building wealth involves being aware of where your money is and where it is going.

 Since I’ve started searching for cash, I’ve found the equivalent to about $182.50 per week.
 An extra $730 per month may not seem like much, but I think it’s a great start!

 If you’re curious as to where I found this money, keep reading…

 Got Rid of Cable.

 I sat down one day and went through every service I paid a subscription fee for.
 Mind-blown!
 I found money coming out of my bank account for services I hadn’t used in YEARS!
 Because it was $5 here or $10 there, I didn’t pay much attention.
-Not only that but because I hadn’t tracked what each fee was for, I just assumed they were all for things I regularly used and needed.
+Not only that, but because I hadn’t tracked what each fee was for, I just assumed they were all for things I regularly used and needed.
 This was so not the case.
 I ended up canceling $80 in monthly subscriptions.
-And for the services I had been using, I found cheaper or free alternatives that provided the same type of service.
+As for the services I had been using, I found cheaper or free alternatives that provided the same type of service.

 Use of Public Transportation.